4,709 total views, 3 views today

 Zero-Strategy for Errors

-If your organization has implemented a separate process for managing problems, it is equally important to focus on reduction of problems and related known errors.
+If your organization has implemented a separate process for managing problems, it is equally important to focus on the reduction of problems and related known errors.
 While not every organization has formalized problem management, the Zero-Strategy for errors can be equally beneficial if done in the incident management process.
 Improvements in problem management result in significant gains in the improvement of services and supporting infrastructure and will drive higher levels of customer satisfaction.
 The traditional methods for error reduction include but are not limited to:

 Figure 4: The Common Methods to Reduce Errors